kaoscript/kaoscript/README.md

 ----

 I have only one main reason: it's **not recommended to extends natives classes** to avoid any conflict with a JavaScript engine or a dependency.
-It because it breaks your code consistency.
+Because of that, your code consistency is broken!
 For example, to call the array's functions `map` and `clone`, it is written differently:
 - `array.map(...)`
 - `_.clone(array)`